French Onion Soup

 - Heat oil in the cooker.
 Add sliced onions and stir to coat onions thoroughly with oil.
 Stir frequently when cooking, until onions are reduced, about 15 minutes.

 - Add the sugar and vinegar and continue sautéing, occasionally stirring, until the onions are caramelized, about 15-20 minutes.

 - Add the wine, stir, and let it evaporate.
 Add beef broth, thyme, and bay leaf, scraping the bottom of the removable pot to loosen browned bits.

-- Close and lock the lid of the multi-cooker and set the regulator knob to PRESSURE.
+- Close and lock the lid of the cooker and set the regulator knob to PRESSURE.
 Set the timer for 5 minutes.
 The level of pressure should be on the HIGH setting.

 - Quick-release the pressure when the function has ended.
 Remove the lid away from the face.
 Use the warm function to keep the soup hot while preparing the baguette slices.